vmware/photon/content/en/docs/command-line-reference/command-line-Interfaces/photon-management-daemon-cli.md

 pmd-cli pkg repolist
 ```

-This command returns a list of the configured software repositories, including the repository ID, repitory name, and status.
+This command returns a list of the configured software repositories, including the repository ID, repository name, and status.

 ## pkg search ssh